johnatanbrayan/integration-spring-angular/README.md

 <div align="center">

   # Integration Spring Boot + Angular Template
-  A Litle project to understand how to integrate an Angular project with a Spring Boot project. keeping the Angular project embedded within the Spring Boot project.
+  A litle project to understand how to integrate an Angular project with a Spring Boot project. keeping the Angular project embedded within the Spring Boot project.

   ![](https://img.shields.io/badge/Autor-Johnatan%20Brayan-brightgreen)